MontiCore/cd4analysis/src/main/grammars/de/monticore/cd4analysis.md

 - This is on contrast to CD4A which allows us to capture data structures for example from the requirements elicitation activities.

-## Generator Extensions
+## Generator Extensions - CD4C Infrastructure to define method signatures in templates
 The class `CD4C` extends the generation possibilities provided in monticore-tuntime by GLEX.
 It is possible to describe both the method signature and the method body in a template.
 For this `CD4C` must be initialized once.
 The method `addMethod` in `CD4C` needs the class and the name of the template as parameters.
-The given template describes the signature in the first line with the call.
-Subsequently follows the code for the generated method body.
+The given template describes the signature in the first line with the call to `cd4c`.
+Subsequently, follows the code for the generated method body.
 The class `CD4C` is located [here][CD4C].

-## Example
+### Example
 ```
   // Configure glex
   glex = new GlobalExtensionManagement();